JGHong02/MulMeokNyang/README.md

 ### 🔟 Co-manager
 <img src="https://github.com/matchlessNostril/catFeeder/assets/77608505/09f23afd-1830-4ce7-a1e4-49772ccdc0da" alt="19_CoManager" width="400"/>

 - You can see a list of other users who have been added as co-manager of the current space.
-- If you are the representative manager, you can click the add co-manager button to add a new manager, or you can also delete an existing manager by cliking delete icon.
+- If you are the representative manager, you can click the add co-manager button to add a new manager, or you can also delete an existing manager by clicking delete icon.

 ## AI